crvallance/BBB-Tor/Readme.md

 Basic Steps
 =====
 1. Take a look at http://elinux.org/BeagleBoardDebian#BeagleBone.2FBeagleBone_Black for prebuilt images
-2. Flash an SD card (use dd or win32diskimager)
+2. Flash an SD card
+  * (use dd or win32diskimager https://wiki.ubuntu.com/Win32DiskImager)
-  1. Ordered sub-list Optionally expand the ext3 partition on your sdcard to fill the rest of the disk.
+  * Optionally expand the ext3 partition on your sdcard to fill the rest of the disk.
 You're on your own for this one.
 3. Boot in to debian with a network connection (I suggest a wired connection in eth0)
 4. Grab the build.sh file (easiest is probably git clone https://github.com/crvallancegrugq/BBB-Tor.git)
 5. Change in to the BBB-Tor dir and chmod +x ./build.sh